Personality and Temperament

 Russian Blue cats tend to be medium in size.
-A fully grown Russian Blue cat might weigh between 10-14 pounds or more and range in height anywhere from about 8"- 10" inches tall.
+A fully grown Russian Blue cat might weigh between 8 to 15 pounds or more, and range in height anywhere from about 8 inches to 10 inches tall.

 How long do Russian Blue cats live?

-The Average lifespan for Russian Blue is 10-16 years.
+The average life span for a Russian Blue is 15 to 20 years.